राम

 समाधि हरीची समसुखेंवीण | न साधेल जाण द्वैतबुद्धि || १ ||

-Samadhi in Hari, without equal bliss, cannot be achieved - know this, O dualistic mind.
+Samadhi in Hari cannot be attained without equal bliss; know this, O dualistic mind.

 Dnyaneshwar opens this abhanga with a reversal that can stop you in your tracks.
 Samadhi in Hari, he says, cannot be achieved without equal bliss.
 Not: samadhi will produce equanimity.
 Equanimity is the ground samadhi grows from.
 And the dualistic mind, the mind that sorts every experience into sacred and ordinary, good and bad, cannot get there.
 The very machinery of division is what blocks arrival.

 This verse is for the one who has touched something real in meditation and watched it vanish by lunchtime.
 You divided the experience.
 You made the cushion sacred and the coffee cup ordinary.
-Dnyaneshwar is saying: that division is the obstacle, not the circumstances.
+That division, says Dnyaneshwar, is the obstacle, not the circumstances.
 Stop sorting your life into spiritual and not-spiritual.
 Let the bliss be equal, and what you have been reaching for will reveal itself, because it was never somewhere else.
 It was here, under the preferences.

 Verse 2